hifly81/hifly81.github.io/content/posts/saslong.md

 ShowReadingTime: true
 ---

-Val Gardena is a place the heart for me.
+Val Gardena is a place of heart for me.

 For many years now in summer it has been the place that means regeneration and peace for me and that I choose for my summer holidays.